adnguyen/Notebooks_and_Protocols/2018_notebook.md

 * Range limits: Identifying the factors/forces that set range limits in common forest ants (*Aphaenogaster picea*).
 Modelling + measured their cold physiology in forest ants of Maine and Vt.
 * Thermal niche paper: Collaborative paper understanding how the environment shapes the ability to withstand cold and hot temperatures.
 In field and in a common garden, we measured upper and lower thermal limits of ants from GA-Maine (2 species).
 * Stress in nature: Are ants stressed under experimental warming that projects climate change?
 Ants were collected from warming chambers (0-5 C increase from ambient) and we measured their stress response.
 * ​Biological rhythms in *Rhagoletis*: Determining the relationship between behavioral rhythms in adult *Rhagoletis* and diapause exit timing + depth(eclosion and mass specific metabolic rate).
+* *Rhagoletis* diapause exit: Determine the physiological parameters that lead to divergent adult emergence patterns between two host races.
+* *Rhagoletis cerasi* transcriptome: Determine the adaptive shifts in the transcriptome relating to seasonal timing in low and high altitude populations.
+* Proteome stability project in *Drosophila melanogaster*: Determine the physiological tactics at the molecular level that underlie differences in thermal traits and whether they've been shaped by selection at a broad scale.

 # Table of contents (Layout follows Page number: Date.
 Title of entry)
 * [Page 1: 2018-01-01 ](#id-section1).
 Yearly goals: recap from last year and this year's